FedSolutions/taag-quick-desk/docs/Deployment-Guide.md

 11. Click Ok and should take you to another screen and once Flows are imported you will see the following message

 ![Next](assets/Deploy-ImportFlow-4.png)

-## 5. Configuration Settings

-There are configuration tables that need updated in order to run the Help Desk application.
-Setting up the deep linking is a manual process.
-The other configuration settings can be updated with the admin app.

-### Create SharePoint list for image storage
+## 3. Create SharePoint list for image storage

 There is a requirement to store images in SharePoint.
 This reduces the storage required in your Dataverse database.
 The following steps will help you create a list in SharePoint that can be used to store images.